-Most problems with a logo not displaying correctly are the result of the original image not being saved at the 400 by 100 pixel ratio.
-You can use a program like Photoshop (or even Paint) to crop or resize your logo, and verify that it has the correct dimensions.
-The ‘Save As’ feature of these programs will also allow you to save the logo file in an acceptable image format, such as .png or .jpg.
+Most problems with a logo not displaying correctly result from the original image not being saved at the 400 by 100-pixel ratio.
+You can use a program like Photoshop (or even Paint) to crop or resize your logo and verify it has the correct dimensions.
+These programs’ ‘Save As’ feature will also allow you to save the logo file in an acceptable image format, such as .png or .jpg.

-If you run into any problems uploading the logo, or with how the logo is displaying, you can also feel free to contact our support department — use the icon on the bottom right of the app to open a direct chat, or email or phone us with your question.
+Suppose you run into any problems uploading the logo or with how the logo is displaying.
+In that case, you can also feel free to contact our support department — use the icon on the bottom right of the app to open a direct chat, or email or phone us with your question.